 And it would really do Elon a lot of good to look into the actual reality of this instead of relying on a liar to tell you the truth about it.

-When you take somebody out of their circumstance and put them in a different circumstance and then ask them a question about something, that can often help you understand what it is they're saying in that other circumstance.
+When you take somebody into out of their circumstance and put them in a different circumstance and then ask them a question about something, that can often help you understand what it is they're saying in that other circumstance.

-Would you be so easily tricked by a PR firm?
+For instance, if you were to ask Alex, would you be so easily tricked by a PR firm?

-He would say, no, I'm not that stupid.
+He would say, No, I'm not that stupid.

-And then we go over here into this scenario and he says, oh, these families, they've been tricked by these PR firms, by these lawyers, by all of these things.
+And then we go over here into this scenario and he says, Oh, these families, they've been tricked by these PR firms, by these lawyers, by all of these things.

 Now, if you understand how language works, that means he's calling them stupid.

-And he's entirely invalidating the entire perspective and autonomy of the families by insisting that the media and the PR firms incited them against him.
+Sure, and he's entirely invalidating the entire perspective and autonomy of the families by insisting that the media and the PR firms incited them against him.

-He's literally incapable of accepting responsibility for his actions and cannot conceive of a reality where these people don't like him for the reasons they say.
+Everything he's literally incapable of accepting responsibility for his actions and cannot conceive of a reality where these people don't like him for the reasons they say.

 If they think Alex is bad, their opinion can't possibly be genuine because Alex knows that he's super good.

-Another thing to point out is how dangerous a game Alex is playing here.
+Yeah, another thing to point out is how dangerous a game Alex is playing here.

-Like, coming on a panel, something that would be literally just whitewashing PR for Alex.
+The families clearly don't want to engage in media bullshit games with him, like coming on a panel, something that would be literally just whitewashing PR for Alex.

-But what he's doing has a very real potential to restart a fair amount of harassment.
+Yeah, but what he's doing has a very real potential to restart a fair amount of harassment.

-It's not a very difficult thing to imagine Alex's fans doing some kind of, why won't you do a panel with Alex kind of shit.
+It's not a very difficult thing to imagine Alex's fans doing some kind of why won't you do a panel with Alex kind of shit?

 And I find it difficult to imagine that Alex doesn't understand that that is a potential outcome of what he's doing.

-So let's say Alex Jones or somebody else does the same thing but clearly directly claims that a school shooting did not take place when we know it did.
+So let's say Alex Jones or somebody else does the same thing, but clearly directly claims that a school shooting did not take place when we know it did.

-And really do our best to not go beyond the law on the premise that if the people wish the law would be different, then the people will ask their representatives or their leaders to change the law.
+Obey the laws of the United States and the laws of the countries in which X is present and really do our best to not go beyond the law on the premise that if the people wish the law to be different, then the people will ask their representatives or their leaders to change the law.

 So if somebody says something that is unlawful, then we will take action.